-Up to the 5th October, 2022, a total of 626 wastewater samples from sites listed in Table 1 underwent RNA extraction, amplification and sequencing.
-Of these 626 samples, 340 (54.31%) yielded SARS-CoV-2 RNA sequences.
+Up to the 17th January, 2023, a total of 697 wastewater samples from sites listed in Table 1 underwent RNA extraction, amplification and sequencing.
+Of these 697 samples, 394 (56.53%) yielded SARS-CoV-2 RNA sequences that had a coverage >50%, which were considered for the Freyja tool analysis.

-Detection of SARS-CoV-2 variants from wastewater samples using signature mutations analysis
+Detection of SARS-CoV-2 variants and lineages from wastewater samples using Freyja Gauteng province

-Gauteng province